 You must have refused water for the thirsty and food for the hungry.
 You probably think the land belongs to the powerful and only the privileged have a right to it!
 You must have sent widows away empty-handed and crushed the hopes of orphans~ Job 27:7-9 NLT

-You have likely heard about the radio interview between CNN’s Areva Martin and David Webb.
-The two debated whether or not race rather than experience ought to be the deciding factor in whether or not applicants are offered jobs in particular fields.
-Mr. Webb asserted that his experience, not his race had provided opportunities for him in his field.
-Ms. Martin intimated that Mr. Webb was oblivious to the plight of minorities since he was a beneficiary of “white privilege”.
+Recently Areva Martin and David Webb had a debate about whether or not race or experience ought to be the deciding factor in whether or not applicants are offered jobs in particular fields.
+Mr. Webb argued his experience, not his race had provided opportunities for him in his field.
+Ms. Martin stated Mr. Webb was oblivious to the plight of minorities since he was a beneficiary of “white privilege”.
 Mr. Webb then politely asked Ms. Martin to explain how exactly how he had benefited from “white privilege”.

 “That’s a whole, another long conversation about white privilege, the things that you have the privilege of doing, that people of color don’t have the privilege of doing”

 Mr. Webb explained rather gently (I thought) that he was black and therefore it was pretty much impossible for him to benefit from “white privilege”.

 It would be all-too easy to simply pounce on Ms. Martins obvious ignorance.
 Alas, there are bigger issues at play here than the opportunity to take a few cheap shots.
 The real issue here is the subject of privilege.

 There are two sharply divided camps concerning the contentious issue of white privilege.
 The first believes race determines everything about everything in this life.
 Those in this camp believe being born white is a golden ticket that magically opens doors and guarantees success in life.
 The other camp is convinced that the whole issue of privilege is nothing more than the figment of fevered progressive imaginations.
 Both views contain elements of truth but both are ultimately flawed.
 Following are five common myths regarding “white privilege”: